What Is Breedism and Why Do People Hate Pit Bulls?

 Are You Breedist?
 Are You Scared of Pit Bulls?

-The term "breedism" has its origins in the term "racism."
+The term "breedism" is based on prejudice and can be understood in the ways that racism describes ignorance, judgement, and hate.
 Racism involves prejudice, discrimination, or exclusion simply based on skin color.
 Just as people face unfair prejudices based on their skin tone even in contemporary times, humans have created breedism in the dog world.

 Breedism: Discrimination or prejudice based on a dog's breed and outward appearance rather than past and current behaviors and temperament.

 Breedism is also defined as "prejudice concerning breeds of animals" (Wiktionary).
 Now, let's separate racism from breedism so that we can really dig into the canine realm and not draw incorrect or misinformed overlap between the two issues.
 Here we will discuss the varying opinions about different dog breeds and behavior.
 Most importantly, we will look at the facts.

 What Makes a Dog Mean, Aggressive, or Dangerous?

 As someone who has worked in animal shelters and with dogs in veterinary medicine for over a decade, I will tell you exactly what I have observed:

 - Certain breeds are prone to behaviors that they are bred for

 - Dogs are a product of their environment and raising

 - There is no predictability to what type of dog is more likely to bite